bio-raum/gabi/docs/usage.md

 This option is only used when installing the pipelines references as described [here](installation.md).

-### `--run_name` [ default = null]

-A name to use for various output files.
-This tend to be useful to relate analyses back to individual pipeline runs or projects later on.

-### `--reference_base` [ default = null ]

-This option should point to the base directory in which you have installed the pipeline references.
-See our [installation](installation.md) instructions for details.
-For users who have contributed a site-specific config file, this option does not need to be set.

 ### `--onthq` [ default = false ]

 Set this option to true if you believe your ONT data to be of "high quality" (much of the reads >= Q20).
 This is typically the case for data generated with chemistry version 10.4.1 or later, preferably using a ligation protocol.
 This option is set to false by default.